enviodev/docs/docs/error-codes.md

 Using reserved programming words in the schema file.

-Envio prohibits use of reserved words from JavaScript and ReScript in the schema file as it may conflict with the auto-generated code.
+Envio prohibits use of reserved words from JavaScript, TypeScript and ReScript in the schema file as it may conflict with the auto-generated code.

 Some examples of reserved words are `catch`, `debugger`, `lazy`, `open` etc.